SAML-Toolkits/php-saml/README.md

 Compatibility
 -------------

-This 3.X version only supports PHP 7.X..
+This 3.X.X supports PHP 7.X. but can be used with PHP >=5.4 as well  (5.6.24+ recommended for security reasons).

 Namespaces
 ----------